GregTechCEu/GregTech/.github/pull_request_template.md

 _For correct linking of issues please use any of Closes/Fixes/Resolves keywords.
 Example: When PR is fixing a bug use "Fixes: #number-of-bug"_

 **Additional info:**
-_This section is for screenshots to demonstrate any GUI, rendering or recipe changes.
-Or any additional info that reviewers should be aware of._
+_This section is for screenshots to demonstrate any GUI, rendering, recipe changes, or any additional info that reviewers should be aware of._

 **Possible compatibility issue:**
 _This section is for defining possible compatibility issues.
 It must be used when there were API changes, item/block removal, or recipe changes._